FaisalKhawaj/ReactNativeBoilerplate/README.md

 ___________________

-2.Run the following command to make the script executable: chmod +x create-new-project.sh
+## Run the following command to make the script executable:
+chmod +x create-new-project.sh

-3.In order to clone this boilerplate with your ProjectName and bundle identifier, you need to run this command with name of your project instead of NewProjectName and bundleIdentifer instead of com.test.clone.identifier
+## In order to clone this boilerplate with your ProjectName and bundle identifier, you need to run this command with name of your project instead of NewProjectName and bundleIdentifer instead of com.test.clone.identifier

 ~/dev-scripts/create-new-project.sh TestClone com.test.clone.identifier